erickolvera/erickolvera.github.io/publications.md

 **In preparation**

-- Contribution of the wind and Loop Current Eddies to the circulation in the Western Gulf of Mexico.
+- The vorticity balance of the upper layer in the Western Gulf of Mexico.
-  **Erick Olvera-Prado**, Eric P. Chassignet, Steve L. Morey, Dmitry Dukhovskoy & Alexandra Bozec
+  **Erick Olvera-Prado**, Eric P. Chassignet, Steve L. Morey, Dmitry Dukhovskoy, Alexandra Bozec & Jorge Zavala-Hidalgo

-**Submitted**
+- Stratification variability in the Yucatan Channel and its relationship with the Loop Current System Susana Higuera-Parra, Efrain Moreles-Vazquez, **Erick Olvera-Prado** & Jorge Zavala-Hidalgo

+**Under Review**

 - Contribution of the wind and Loop Current Eddies to the circulation in the southern Gulf of Mexico
   **Erick Olvera-Prado**, Rosario Romero-Centeno, Jorge Zavala-Hidalgo, Efrain Moreles-Vazquez & Angel Ruiz-Angulo.